curif/AgeOfJoyQuartzDocumentation/content/Documents/CDL the Cabinet Description Language.md

 The term CDL refers to the characteristics of a cabinet for a specific game.

+## Cabinet Asset structure

-## Cabinets contains two main components:
+Cabinets contains two main components:

 * **Cabinet Model**: Consider a piece of wood furniture that is unpainted and has the shape and components of an arcade cabinet.
 * **Cabinet assets**: is a zip file that contains the side art stickers, bezels, marquees, and so on, as well as a description file that describes how to paint, how to place the stickers, marquee color light, tv (crt) position, the video to play on the screen when nobody is playing, etc.